CodeEagle22/SIRITVIS/README.md

 The innovative capabilities of this tool hold great potential in various domains, such as marketing, politics, and disaster management, empowering data-driven decision-making through spatial topic distribution insights.
 Organizations can leverage SIRITVIS to gain a deeper understanding of their customers and stakeholders, foster engagement, and facilitate informed decision-making processes based on comprehensive social media data analysis.

 ## How to cite
-Narwade, S., Kant, G., and Säfken, B. (2023), SIRITVIS: Social Interaction Research Insights Topic Visualization. <Journal>.
+Narwade, S., Kant, G., and Säfken, B. (2023), SIRITVIS: Social Interaction Research Insights Topic Visualization.

 ## Features